Learning Koopman-based Stability Certificates for Unknown Nonlinear Systems: Stability Certificates for the Unknown Systems

 \begin{ass} Let the unknown system be identified using~\eqref{eq: f_hat} and denote the linearization of the approximated vector field about the origin as $\dot{x} = \hat{A}x$.
-Let $P$ solve the Lyapunov euqation $P\hat{A} + \hat{A}^T P = -Q$ for some positive definite $Q$.
-We assume that identification is sufficiently accurate such that $\O = \{x\in \X| V_P(x)\le c\}$ is an ROA for (\ref{eq: sys}) for some $c>0$. \end{ass}
+With $\hat{A}$ being Hurwitz (which can be checked numerically), let $P$ solve the Lyapunov euqation $P\hat{A} + \hat{A}^T P = -Q$ for some positive definite $Q$.
+We assume that identification is sufficiently accurate such that $\O = \{x\in \X| V_P(x)\le c\}$ is a ROA for (\ref{eq: sys}) for some $c>0$. \end{ass}

-Note that this assumption can typically be satisfied in most cases by collecting a sufficient amount of data around the origin and ensuring $f(0) = \hf(0)$ in practice.
+Note that this assumption can typically be satisfied in most cases by collecting a sufficient amount of data around the origin and ensuring $f(\textbf{0}) = \hf(\textbf{0})$ in practice.
 Now, consider an unsampled state $z$, and $y$ represents the nearest known sample for which $f(y)$ and $\hf(y)$ are accessible.
 The following theorem establishes the stability conditions for the unknown systems.

 \begin{prop} Suppose that Assumption~\ref{ass: linearization} holds.
-Let $V:\,\X\ra \R$ be a candidate Lyapunov function for $\dot x = \hf(x)$, with $\hf(0) = 0$, and let $K_f$ and $K_{\hf}$ be the Lipschitz constants of $f$ and $\hf$ respectively, on $\X$.
-Let $Y\subset \X$ be a finite set of samples.
-Let $\delta$, $\nu$, and $\alpha$ be positive constants such that (1) for every $z\in \X$, there exists $y\in Y$ such that $\|z - y\| < \delta$, (2) $\sup_{x\in \X}\| \nabla V(x)\| \leq \nu$, and (3) $\max_{y\in Y}\|f(y)-\hf(y)\|=\alpha$.
+Let $V:\,\X\ra \R$ be a candidate Lyapunov function for $\dot x = \hf(x)$, with $\hf(\textbf{0}) = 0$, and let $K_f$ and $K_{\hf}$ be the Lipschitz constants of $f$ and $\hf$ respectively, on $\X$.
+Let $\Y\subset \X$ be a finite set of samples.
+Let $\delta$, $\nu$, and $\alpha$ be positive constants such that 1) for every $z\in \X$, there exists $y\in \Y$ such that $\|z - y\| < \delta$, 2) $\sup_{x\in \X}\| \nabla V(x)\| \leq \nu$, and 3) $\max_{y\in \Y}\|f(y)-\hf(y)\|=\alpha$.
 Let $\beta$ be such that $((K_f+ K_{\hf}) \delta + \alpha) \nu < \beta $ and

-holds on $\Omega_{c_1,c_2} = \{x\in \X:\, c_1\le V(x)\le c_2\}$, for some $0<c_1<c_2$, such that $\Omega_{c_1}=\{x\in \X:\, V(x)\le c_1\}\subset \O$, then $\Omega_{c_2}=\{x\in \X:\, V(x)\le c_2\}$ is an ROA for the unknown system (\ref{eq: sys}), provided that $\Omega_{c_2}$ does not intersect with the boundary of $\X$. \end{prop} \begin{proof} For any $x \in \X$ and $y\in Y$, we have
+holds on $\Omega_{c_1,c_2} = \{x\in \X:\, c_1\le V(x)\le c_2\}$, for some $0<c_1<c_2$, such that $\Omega_{c_1}=\{x\in \X:\, V(x)\le c_1\}\subset \O$, then $\Omega_{c_2}=\{x\in \X:\, V(x)\le c_2\}$ is an ROA for the unknown system (\ref{eq: sys}), provided that $\Omega_{c_2}$ does not intersect with the boundary of $\X$. \end{prop} \begin{proof} For any $x \in \X$ and $y\in \Y$, we have

 It follows that

 By (\ref{eq: relaxed V}) and (\ref{eq: beta}), we have $ \nabla V(x) \cdot f(x) < \nabla V(x) \cdot \hf(x) + \beta <0 $ on $\Omega_{c_1,c_2}$.
 Hence all the trajectories in $\Omega_{c_2}$ converge to $\Omega_{c_1}\subset\O$.
 By Assumption~\ref{ass: linearization}, solutions of (\ref{eq: sys}) will converge to the origin from $\O$. \end{proof}